Python DataFrame API reference

 )

-flat_map calls the UDTF on each row and returns only the UDTF output columns, discarding the original input columns.
-You can pass a plain Python function to flat_map without using the udtf decorator.
+flat_map calls the UDTF on each row.
+The result contains only the UDTF output columns, and the original input columns are not preserved.
+You can pass a Python function directly to flat_map without wrapping it with the udtf decorator.

 from typing import Any, Dict, Iterator, TypedDict